 Hariyali Teej is the festival observed by married women for the health and welfare of their husbands.
 Bhagwan Shiva and Goddess Parvathi Devi are invoked for the festival.
 The festival is grandly celebrated in Rajasthan, Uttar Pradesh, Uttranchal, Madhya Pradesh, Bihar and Jharkhand.
 The festival also symbolizes fertility.

 Hariyali Teej occurs on the Shukla Paksha Trithiya Tithi of the Shravan month.
-For the Year 2023, it occurs on Saturday, 19th August 2023.
+It occurs on Wednesday, 7th August 2024.
 The exact duration of the Trithiya Tithi has to be ascertained from the respective regional calendar.

 Women observe fasting for the whole day and worship Bhagwan Shiva and Goddess Parvathi.
 Some observe phalhari Vrat by eating just fruits while some observe nirjal Vrat by not consuming even water.